stlrda/REDB-Infrastructure/docs/README.md

 # Airflow-Infrastructure
 A Terraform module for creating an [Apache Airflow](https://airflow.apache.org/) project within the context of the [Airflow-Platorm](https://github.com/stlrda/Airflow-Platform) module and Saint Louis Regional Data Alliance Airflow Project Management Framework (outlined below).
+This module is designed to serve as a template; create a separate repository for each Airflow project

 # Architecture
 This module creates numerous AWS resources; the description and diagram provides a general outline, but we encourage organizations to review the module themselves before deploying.
 This module creates the non-Airflow resources necessary for an Airflow managed ELT program; an S3 bucket for the Airflow workers to store shared workfiles, and a PostGreSQL database to serve as an ELT target.